slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I learned a long time ago the wisest thing I can do is be on my side."
 -- Maya Angelou*

+> *"The ones who refer to you repeatedly as "my friend" are most likely to betray you." (...)
+"Never argue with people in private (you will not convince them); argue in public to convince others."
+-- Nassim Taleb*

+> *"Allies want you to win.
+Friends want you to stay with them."
+-- Codie Sanchez*

 ### On heros